egonw/cdkbook/descriptor.i.md

 as a core representation are less accurate, but much more faster.

 Quantitative Structure-Activity Relationship (<topic>QSAR</topic>) modeling uses this latter approach to predict molecular properties.
-For example, the logP calculation done in Section <xref>properties:logp</xref> is using this approach.
 QSAR approaches commonly use <topic>molecular descriptors</topic> which numerically describe molecular allowing statistical methods to correlate these descriptors to end points, such as the logP property.
 A far more detailed explanation